xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 2. As for $i = 1, j = 0$, we have the base cases: $p_{1,0} = 0, p_{1,1} = 1$ and $p_{i,j} = 0$ for ${j > i}$

-   Therefore, any $p_{i,j}$ can be convert to the combination of the base cases above and then we can calculate it out.
+   Therefore, any $p_{i,j}$ can be converted to the combination of the base cases above and then we can calculate it out.

    ​